 This depends a lot on what you’re looking for.
 Here’s how to think about it honestly:

-• If you’re brand new to coaching and you love Jay Shetty’s content and teaching style, this could be a meaningful first step.
-That said, at $7,000+, it’s an expensive one.
+- If you’re brand new to coaching and you love Jay Shetty’s content and teaching style, this could be a meaningful first step.
+That said, at a reported $7,000+, it’s an expensive one.
 There are ICF-accredited programs with comparable content at lower prices.

-• If you already have coaching experience, the foundational content probably won’t teach you much you don’t already know.
-The community is the main draw, and that alone rarely justifies the price.
+- If you already have coaching experience, the foundational content probably won’t teach you much you don’t already know.
+The community is the main draw.

-• If credentials matter for your career, the proprietary Jay Shetty certification doesn’t carry the same weight in professional settings as ICF accreditation.
-Many corporate clients and coaching directories specifically ask for ICF credentials.
+- If credentials matter for your career, the program carries AC accreditation but not an ICF designation, and many corporate clients and coaching directories specifically ask for ICF credentials.

-• If you want to build a real coaching business, the program’s outcomes data is not encouraging.
-None of the graduates The Guardian interviewed were coaching full-time a year later.
+- If you want to build a real coaching business, the available evidence on graduate outcomes is thin.
+In The Guardian’s reporting, none of the small group of graduates interviewed were coaching full-time a year later, though that is a limited, anecdotal sample.

 Coaching Certification Alternatives to Consider in 2026